eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 # Deploying Codewind remotely

 Codewind can be used in one of 3 ways - [locally], [hosted] as an application on a cloud, or remotely.
-By deploying Codewind remotely, you can develop your code locally, but build and run your application in the cloud.
-Remote use of Codewind frees up resources on your laptop, using the cloud's resources to build and run your applications.
+By deploying Codewind remotely, developers can develop their code locally, but build and run your application in the cloud.
+Remote use of Codewind frees up desktop resources, using the cloud's resources to build and run applications.

+To learn how to use Codewind once it has been deployed remotely, see [Using Codewind remotely ](remote-jane-overview).

 # What you will learn

-You will learn how to install and configure Codewind to be used remotely, and then create a project from your local IDE that builds and runs in the cloud.
-Finally, you will learn how to move an existing local project to your new Cloud deployment (?)
+You will learn how to deploy Codewind to be used remotely.

-After you install your local IDE and configure Codewind for local use, you will follow these steps to deploy Codewind to the cloud:
+After you install your local IDE and configure Codewind for local use, you will use the Codewind CLI to:

-1. Use the Codewind CLI to deploy/INSTALL Codewind to your cloud / cluster.
+1. deploy Codewind to your cloud
-2. Configure your IDE to connect to your new Codewind deployment
-3. Register all necessary security parameters
+2. create additional instances of Codewind on your cloud, as required

-Once you have deployed your Codewind to the cloud, you will learn how to:
+Finally, you will learn how to remove a remote deployment of Codewind.

-1. create a new project that builds and runs in the cloud
-2. build and run an existing project in the cloud
-3. Move an existing local project from your local Codewind ?? to the cloud.

 ## Prerequisites